qzq92/CapstoneProj-G.A/README.md

 - Darknet framework for object detection work: [Darknet](https://github.com/AlexeyAB/darknet)
 - Mean Average Precision evaluation: [mAP](https://github.com/Cartucho/mAP)
 - Open Source Computer Vision Library: [OpenCV](https://github.com/opencv/opencv)

+## Installation and Setup
+Please refer to the installation.md file in the repository.
+You may need to clone Darknet repository and download certain files such as model weights online to facilitate model inference on the dataset.

 ## Background
 In Singapore, there are about 1 million vehicles that is on our road network of more than 9,000 lane-kilometres which constitutes up to 12% of our land and road maintenance is currently maintained by Land Transport Authority (LTA).
 It has been known that roads, and means of transport, make a crucial contribution to economic development and growth and bring important social benefits, which is extremely important for Singapore.
 Reference: [Ministry of Transport, Singapore](https://www.mot.gov.sg/About-MOT/Land-Transport/Motoring/Road-Network/)